NVIDIA/TensorRT/samples/sampleNonZeroPlugin/README.md

 ## Description

-This sample, sampleNonZeroPlugin, implements a plugin for the NonZero operation, customizable to output the non-zero indices in either a row major (each set of indices in the same row) or column major format (each set of indices in the same column).
+This sample, sampleNonZeroPlugin, implements a plugin for the NonZero operation, customizable to output the non-zero indices in either a row order (each set of indices in the same row) or column order format (each set of indices in the same column).

 NonZero is an operation where the non-zero indices of the input tensor is found.